 Originally Published December 2, 2011

 DC Comics recently relaunched their entire series, giving curious but uninitiated nerds a convenient entry point.
-Fellow blogger Patrick Ehlers and I are two such nerds, and we’ve decided to jump in with a handful of monthly titles.
-We really wanted to pull out all the nerd stops, so we’re also going to be writing about them here and on Patrick’s Blog (which you should all be reading anyway) every Friday.
-This week, I’m hosting the discussion of Aquaman, while Patrick is hosting the discussion of Batman and Robin.
+Fellow blogger Drew Baumgartner and I are two such nerds, and we’ve decided to jump in with a handful of monthly titles.
+We really wanted to pull out all the nerd stops, so we’re also going to be writing about them here and on Drew’s blog (which you should all be reading anyway) every Friday.
+This week, I’m hosting the discussion of Batman and Robin while Drew is hosting the discussion of Aquaman.

 Here’s a list of what we’re reading.
 The list is Batman heavy, and we’re not going to write about everything.
 That being said, feedback and suggestions on what to read and discuss are welcome.
 Overlapping books in bold: